Skip to main content

 Records you must keep

-The type of records you must keep depends on whether you know the CAS number or the proper name (CAS, IUPAC or INCI for plant extracts under certain criteria) for your chemical.
 Work through the information on this page to understand your record-keeping obligations for this type of introduction.

 Chemical identity

-If the total volume of the chemical you introduce in a registration year is less than or equal to 10kg
+If the total volume of the chemical you introduce in a registration year is less than or equal to 10 kg

-If the total volume of the chemical you introduce in a registration year is greater than 10kg
+If the total volume of the chemical you introduce in a registration year is greater than 10 kg

 Introduction, use and exposure

-• That the total volume introduced in a registration year does not exceed 10kg.
-This applies if any of the chemical you introduced in a registration year is a solid, or is in a dispersion, at the time of introduction and consists of particles, in an unbound state or as an aggregate or agglomerate, where at least 50% (by number size distribution) of the particles have at least one external dimension in the nanoscale) or it was not determined at the time of introduction whether the chemical meets this description.
-We’ll accept shipping documents to prove the introduction volume.
+• this applies if any of the chemical you introduced in a registration year is a solid, or is in a dispersion, at the time of introduction and consists of solid particles, in an unbound state or as an aggregate or agglomerate, where at least 50% (by number size distribution) of the particles have at least one external dimension in the nanoscale)

-• Otherwise, that the total volume introduced in a registration year does not exceed 250kg.
+2. Otherwise, that the total volume introduced in a registration year does not exceed 250kg.
 We’ll accept shipping documents to prove the introduction volume.

 • Records to prove your chemical will be used in research and development with control measures in place.
 The information that we’ll accept depends on the nature of your business and the number of chemicals that you’re introducing solely for research and development.